 Chemical Weed Control

 There are a number of pre and post-emergent herbicides labeled for use in cut flowers.
-See the table at the IPM guidelines website as a starting point in selecting specific herbicides for cut flowers.
 With the large number of cut flowers that most growers plant, selecting a single pre-emergent material may be impossible, but with careful selection of chemicals, you may be able to get by with just a few.

 Wick, brush and roller type applicators allow the use of non-selective herbicides such as glyphosate (Roundup, plus many other names) in planted areas with minimal damage to desirables.
 Versions of these "wick' applicators can be found at many farm equipment suppliers and many can be readily built on the farm.
 Wick applicators can use systemic or contact materials.
 Use herbicides such as glyphosate and Finale to control emergent perennial broadleaf and grass weeds.
 Contact / burn down materials like Scythe, Axxe, Reward, and 20% Acetic Acid (commercial processing grade vinegar) are excellent for cleaning up young weeds or "burning back" tougher weeds.
 Established perennials, woody plants and strong annuals are likely to come back when using just contact materials.
 However, regular 'burning back' of these weeds tops can eventually reduce weed populations.

 Some specific herbicide suggestions for really tough weeds: Every farm seems to have its' own specific combination of weeds that the owner / operator believes to be worse than those found in any other piece of ground anywhere.
 However, some weeds fit into a category of those that are just simply hard to kill.